Someone Like Me (TV series)

-Someone Like Me is an American sitcom television series created by Bruce Helford and produced by Sandollar Productions, Mohawk Productions and Touchstone Television that aired on NBC from March 14 until April 25, 1994.
+Someone Like Me is an American sitcom television series created by Bruce Helford and produced by Sandollar Productions, Mohawk Productions and Touchstone Television.
+It aired on NBC from March 14 until April 25, 1994.

 Premise

 The values of an 11-year-old clash with those of her baby boomer mom.
 Set in St. Louis, Gaby lives with her mother, who prepares natural food and keeps her home spotlessly clean, her stepfather who is an optician, her teenage sister and preschool-aged half-brother.
 Gaby is often at the recreation-center pool, where she loves to swim.